 Students will also take three "intellectual skills" modules in science literacy, logic and critical thinking and applied ethics.

-The college will award its own Diploma and students will take University of London degrees, making a combined award of BA Hons (London) DNC.'New model'
+The college will award its own Diploma and students will take University of London degrees, making a combined award of BA Hons (London) DNC.